rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

     workstation$ leap node init wildebeest

 This will initialize the node `wildebeest`.

-When `leap node init` is run, you will be prompted to verify the fingerprint of the SSH host key and to provide the root password of the server(s).
+For non-local nodes, when `leap node init` is run, you will be prompted to verify the fingerprint of the SSH host key and to provide the root password of the server(s).
 You should only need to do this once.

 ### Deploy to the node